weiyuwang2024/vibecoding/transcripts.md

 ### Ad-hoc Prompts:

-Ad-hoc prompts are most common used context when talking Coding Agent.
+Ad-hoc prompts are the most commonly used context when talking to your Coding Agent.
-They might be:
+They can be different things like:
+- What you type in the chat window when talking to your AI helper
-- user input from the chat windows.
+- Code files from your project that the AI can read and understand
-- files
-- folders
-- urls
+- Whole folders of code that the AI can look through and work with
+- Web links to documentation or other helpful resources online

+These ad-hoc prompts let your Agent understand what you're working on right now and give you the best solution for your specific situation.

 ---